andycrum/ember-data-model-maker/README.md

 [http://andycrum.github.io/ember-data-model-maker/](http://andycrum.github.io/ember-data-model-maker/)

 ## Requirements
 EDMM requires [ember-cli](https://github.com/stefanpenner/ember-cli) to run.
-Once you've installed ember-cli, just navigate to the EDMM directory and run `ember serve` to get it running locally.
+Once you've installed ember-cli, just navigate to the EDMM directory, run `npm install`, `bower install`, then `ember serve` to get it running locally.

 ## Contributing
 Feel free to open issues or pull requests for any errors you run into or features you think should exist.